-Main Menu A list of APRIL commands or parameters that allows an operator to enter any of the RFL 9745's operating modes.
+Main Menu A list of APRIL commands or parameters that allows an operator

 Menu A list of commands or parameters that will appear on a terminal or radio communications.
 For utility applications, microwave generally operates between 2 GHz and 23 Ghz.